MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

    - Type a key description - for example, `app secret`.
    - Select one of the available key durations as per your security concerns - for example, **In 2 years**.
    - The generated key value is displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You need this key later in your code's configuration files.
-This key value isn't displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

 #### Configure the web app (java-spring-webapp-auth-b2c) to use your app registration